cecolby11/msds-434-project/README.md

 The GCP Service Account Key is stored in the GitHub repository's secrets for use in the GitHub Actions workflows

 ### Sanitize Inputs
-Use the Big Query Node.js library's [query parameters syntax](https://cloud.google.com/bigquery/docs/parameterized-queries#bigquery-query-params-nodejs) when the query includes user inputs (such as state name) in order to protect against SQL injection attacks.
+Use the BigQuery Node.js library's [query parameters syntax](https://cloud.google.com/bigquery/docs/parameterized-queries#bigquery-query-params-nodejs) when the query includes user inputs (such as state name) in order to protect against SQL injection attacks.

 ### Handle Errors Gracefully
 Catch errors and handle, to avoid returning any sensitive information.